-The Court of Protection alongside social services will make decisions on your behalf until a Deputy/Attorney is appointed.
+Should you lose capacity the courts alongside social services will make decisions on your behalf until a Deputy/Attorney is appointed.
 Your family can apply to be your Attorney through the Court of Protection.
 This will take approximately 9-12 months to achieve and costs, including disbursements, are in excess of £2,500.
-For a fraction of the cost, put your LPAs in place, keep the control within the family and save your loved ones the heartache of dealing with the courts.
+For a fraction of the cost, put your LPAs in place and save your family the heartache of dealing with the courts.